aiafrasinei/tomis-lang/README.md

 ## Interpreter

-lua implementation:
+The interpreter is implemented in lua.

 To run an input file:

-    lua ti.lua input
+    lua ti.lua input.t

 Interactive mode:

-    lua ti
+    lua ti.lua

-Read TESTS.md for how to run the tests

-Tests inputs are in tests/inputs

-Check the examples directory

 ## Tests